 |Adam lay in bondage - Conrad Sousa (b.
 1935)

 "Adam lay in bondage" is a catchy rendition of the anonymous 14th-century carol – not as familiar perhaps as Boris Ord's setting, but delightful in its cheerful, quirky syncopation.

 My beloved spake - Patrick Hadley (1899-1973)

-Hadley is probably best remembered for his tender Christmas motet, “I Sing of a Maiden,” and for the anthem, “My Beloved Spake,” whose text is taken from the Book of Solomon.
-The “Song of Songs” is perhaps the most sensuous, even quasi-erotic, book of the Old Testament.
-The allegorical depiction of a young woman and a young man coming toward one another from afar to wed and consummate their love is tantalizing.
+With text taken from the Book of Solomon "song of Songs", the allegorical depiction of a young woman and a young man coming toward one another from afar to wed and consummate their love is tantalizing.
 Hadley superbly grafts onto these onomatopoeic words the lush, sinuous texture of his musical phrasing.

-A native of Nuremberg, Germany, Hugo Distler composed The Christmas Story chorale motet taking for his motif the beloved sixteenth-century tune “Es ist ein Ros entsprungen” (“Lo, how a rose e’er blooming”).
+Hugo Distler composed The Christmas Story chorale motet taking for his motif the beloved sixteenth-century tune “Es ist ein Ros entsprungen” (“Lo, how a rose e’er blooming”).
 The Anglican Singers are singing the first two verses of this charming work, which, in its entirety, consists of storytelling verses sung by single and double choir, interspersed with a setting of the Magnificat.
-Thus in Distler’s hands, a simple carol becomes a kind of medieval mystery play.
-Sadly, the composer died young by his own hand.
-Fearing conscription into the Nazi Wehrmacht (military), he chose death over forced service to a regime he despised.